tjr357/testing-notes/meetings/dpd.pcg-blending.2022.04.29.md

 #### Card Number
 - POW-120
 #### Owner
-- @WaltEbertz
+- @people.WaltEbertz
 #### Notes
 -
 ---
 #### Card Number
 - POW-122
 #### Owner
-- @ScottStorm
+- @people.ScottStorm
 #### Notes
 - Marianne on vacation, Sam available at 2-3, meeting
 ---
 #### Card Number
 - POW-124
 #### Owner
-- @SureshThota
+- @people.SureshThota
 #### Notes
 - Will add users to QA app
 ---
 #### Card Number
 - POW-128
 #### Owner
-- @EarlSiason
+- @people.EarlSiason
 #### Notes
 - He started development, needs Jira access on laptop
 ---
 ## Miscellaneous
-- TAG and TCS are losing some developers, @RamGummadala cannot guarantee when Workbench work will be done
+- TAG and TCS are losing some developers, @people.RamGummadala cannot guarantee when Workbench work will be done
   - Will get info next week
 - Set out the components for the Tasks for Workbench
 - [x] Schedule an informal meeting, UX and Ram's team